jeremylvln/Shulker/docs/src/next/guide/getting-started/prerequisites.md

 Shulker should be able to be installed on any Kubernetes cluster meeting the following criterias:

-- The minimum Kubernetes version supported is **TODO**
+- The minimum known working Kubernetes version is **1.27**, but it way work on older versions as well
-- At least one Linux node is needed for the Shulker operators to work (no special architecture is required)
+- At least one **Linux node** is needed for the Shulker operators to work (amd64 or arm64 architectures are supported)

 :::info